 - Bumps, cuts, and scrapes

-Although going to urgent care is cheaper than the ER, true medical emergencies should always be tended to at an emergency room.
+Although going to urgent care is cheaper than the ER, true medical emergencies should always be tended to in an emergency room.

 How to Reduce or Dispute an ER Bill